- My VitaCup Review: The Next Evolution of Coffee, or Junk Science? - June 13, 2022

 - The R2-D2 Coffee Press: Fulfill Your Love of Coffee and Star Wars - March 26, 2022

-The main question to answer in this Coffee Sock review: Does it really work?
+The main question to answer in this Coffee Sock review: It is as good as a coffee maker?
+Does it really work?
 The short answer: Like a charm.
 The longer answer is a little more complicated.

-First of all, what is the Coffee Sock?
+First of all, what is it?
 A handmade (in Austin, Texas) reusable filter made from certified organic cotton.
 They absorb some of the oils of the coffee, making it taste cleaner.
 Once it’s all worn out after about six months, it’s compostable.

 How Do You Use It?

 For the most part, you use it the way you’d use any paper filter.
 You have to make sure you get the right kind (and there are several) for your brewing method, whether you use an auto-drip brewer, Chemex, AeroPress, Kalita Wave coffee dripper, or mason jar (for cold brew).